fal-ai/dbt-fal/docsite/docs/fal-serverless/isolated_functions/scheduling.md

 You can get the history of a particular function activation (i.e. execution) with:

 ```
-fal-serverless function schedule activations <CRON_ID>
+fal-serverless crons activations <CRON_ID>
 ```

 You can also specify `--limit=n` to list the `n` most recent activations.
+It defaults to 15.

 ## Logs

 Since scheduled functions run asynchronously, logs are stored so they can be retrieved later.
 This is particularly useful for debugging executions.
+Get the logs for a particular activation with:

 ```
-fal-serverless function schedule logs <CRON_ID> <ACTIVATION_ID>
+fal-serverless crons logs <CRON_ID> <ACTIVATION_ID>
 ```